btparker70/GPT3_Modern_Website/README.md

-# GPT3_Moder_Website
+# GPT3_Modern_Website

-This is a fully responsive website designed with React and CSS.
+This is a fully responsive webpage designed with React and CSS.

 Check out the live page here: https://gpt3-brianparker.com/